Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 02 Formal Report.md

 - In Figure 2 and Figure 3, we could see a visual representation of our simulation and the small but significant changes that signs have on our program.

 ### Conclusion
-We have created a simulation that represents a simple comparator, and using the various ways of displaying the simulation
+We have created a simulation that represents a simple comparator using principles such as signed 5 bit, sign extension, and unsigned 5 bit.
+By using the various ways of displaying the simulation we can more easily interpret and explain the details of the simulation to learn all the parts of a digital comparator.